 - Require secure and authenticated access to all resources.

-The first basic principle of Zero Trust is to authenticate and verify all access to all resources.
-Each time a user accesses a file share, application, or cloud storage device, you have to re-authenticate that user’s access to the resource in question.
+The first basic principle of Zero Trust is to authenticate and verify access to all resources.
+Each time a user accesses a file share, application, or cloud storage device, re-authenticate that user’s access to the resource in question.

 You have to assume that every attempt at access on your network is a threat until confirmed otherwise, regardless of location of access or hosting model.